pixelpogo/dynameister/README.md

 ### Environment variables

 * `DYNAMEISTER_ENV`: defines the environment dynameister is running in, this is mainly important for testing locally and on a CI server as it defines which `/spec/.env.<environment>` file is loaded
+* `DYNAMEISTER_ENDPOINT`: defines the endpoint used by dynameister to access DynamoDB.
+This should only be necessary when using dynameister locally, in specs and on the CI when a DynamoDB local is in use.

 ### Turn your Model into a Document